Crystalline color superconductors: Astrophysics

-In Fig. \ref{fig:coolings} the cooling curves of the surface temperature as a function of time for the various models of star are shown.
-The solid black line refers to Model I; the dashed red line refers to Model II; the dotted blue line refers to Model III.
-Regarding the Model III, note that with increasing values of $M_s$ the neutrino emissivity decreases (this is due to the fact that $\Delta$ decreases as one approaches the second order phase transition to the normal state) and in this case the quark matter in the star tends to become an unpaired Fermi liquid, for which the description of Iwamoto which includes Fermi liquid effects, should be used.
-For unpaired quark matter we use $\alpha_s\simeq 1$, the value corresponding to $\mu=500$ MeV and $\Lambda_{\rm QCD}=250$ MeV.
+In Fig. \ref{fig:coolings} the cooling curves of the surface temperature are shown as a function of time for the various models of star.
+For unpaired quark matter the coupling $\alpha_s\simeq 1$ is used, corresponding to $\mu=500$ MeV and $\Lambda_{\rm QCD}=250$ MeV.
 The use of perturbative QCD at such small momentum scales is however questionable.
-Therefore the results for the Model II should be considered with some caution and the curve is plotted only to allow a comparison with the other models.
-In particular the similarity between the LOFF curve and the unpaired quark curve follows from the fact that in the CCSC phase the quasi-particle dispersion laws are linear and gapless, so that the scaling laws $c_V\sim T$ and $\varepsilon_\nu\sim T^6$ are analogous to those of the unpaired quark matter.
+Therefore the results for the model II should be considered with some caution and the curve is plotted only to allow a comparison with the other models.
+The similarity between the dashed curve and the dotted curve follows from the fact that in the CCSC phase the quasiparticle dispersion laws are linear and gapless, so that the scaling laws $c_V\sim T$ and $\varepsilon_\nu\sim T^6$ are analogous to those of the unpaired quark matter.
+Thus, the two models cannot easily be distinguished.
+From this figure we can see that stars with a CCSC core (or an unpaired quark core) cool down faster than ordinary neutron stars.
+In particular, for $10^3$ yr $< t < 10^6$ yr the cooling is dominated by the neutrino emission and one has that for model I, $T \sim t^{-1/6}$, while $T \sim t^{-1/4}$ for model II and model III.
+At later times photon emission dominates and the three cooling curves move closer.

+Similar results, with a more refined analysis, have been obtained by \textcite{Hess:2011qw}, using a more realistic EoS to model compact stars with different masses.
+Their results are reported in Fig.~\ref{fig:coolings-HS}.
+The considered models have an envelope of standard nuclear matter, cooling by the modified Urca process and by neutral current bremsstrahlung processes, and a core of quark matter comprising a two-flavor inhomogeneous phase, cooling by the direct Urca process.
+The solid curve corresponds to standard nuclear matter, the other curves correspond to hybrid stars with a quark core of different radii.
+In order to reproduce, with an hybrid model, the measured surface temperatures of compact stars, the BCS-like pairing between $u$ and $d$ blue quarks has to be included, with a pairing gap, $\Delta_b$, of the order of $0.1$ MeV.
+In this case models with a quark core radius $R_c \lesssim 1$\,km seem to be in good agreement with part of the observational data.